10 Best Pool Brushes of 2023 – Top Picks & Reviews

 Width is an underrated factor.
 While smaller brushes are cheaper, being able to clean a wider area per pull will get the job done much faster.
 Over the course of a season, that could result in saving you dozens of hours of work, which you can then spend relaxing in your pool, instead.

-Our favorite pool brush is The Wall Whale Classic Swimming Algae Pool Brush, which grips the side of the pool, uses superior nylon bristles, and can be used with just one hand.
+Our picks for the best pool brush is The Wall Whale Classic Swimming Algae Pool Brush, which grips the side of the pool, uses superior nylon bristles, and can be used with just one hand.

 In third is the Milliard 18″ Heavy Duty Hybrid Brush, which comes with a dual wire-nylon brush configuration and curved edges, though its incompatibility with vinyl pool liners and saltwater pools keeps it out of the top two.